 According to a recent internet marketing study, the CTR of a position 2 ranking was about half that of a number 1 ranking.
 This can be almost flipped on its head, with the simple addition of Aggregate Rating schema data; which will show stars on Google search snippets.

 Google Search Ratings Content Types

 Google Ratings schema.org Types

-How To Get Star Ratings On Google Search
+Get Star Ratings In Google Organic Search Snippet

-As well as your basic Website, Organisation and Local Business schema markup, you can just as easily add your Aggregate Rating schema markup; which will in turn provide the code for the stars to show on your Google snippet.
+As well as your basic Website, Organisation and Local Business schema markup, you can just as easily add your Aggregate Rating schema markup for products; which will in turn provide the correct markup for the stars to show on your Google organic search results snippet.